tsoernes/machine_learning_basics/README.md

 # Machine learning basics

 This repository contains implementations of basic machine learning algorithms in plain Rust.
 All algorithms are implemented from scratch without using additional machine learning libraries.
-The intention of these notebooks is to provide a basic understanding of the algorithms and their underlying structure, *not* to provide the most efficient implementations.
+The intention is to provide a basic understanding of the algorithms and their underlying structure, *not* to provide the most efficient implementations.

 <!-- - [Linear Regression](linear_regression.ipynb) -->
 <!-- - [Linear Regression](src/linear_regression.rs) -->